cossssmin/email-remove-unused-css/README.md

 ## Removing unused CSS from web pages & competition

-This library is meant to be used on any HTML where there are no external stylesheets and there are no JavaScript which could add or remove classes or id's dynamically.
+This library is meant to be used on any HTML where there are **no external stylesheets** and there is **no JavaScript** which could add or remove classes or id's dynamically.

 It's quite rare to find a **web page** that would have no external stylesheets, but 100% of **email newsletters** are like that and this library suits them perfectly.